Trams in Biel/Bienne: Horsecar tramways

-The passenger tramcars, including both closed and open trams, were pulled by one or two horses.
+The passenger tramcars, including both closed and open vehicles, were pulled by one or two horses.
 For mail carriage, a single-axle trailer was available.

-The year after the tramway opened, on March 23, 1878, the line was extended 400 m to Nidau Kirche.
+The year after the tramway opened, on 23 March 1878, the line was extended 400 m to Nidau Kirche.
 On several occasions, its operating company tried to sell the financially unsuccessful operation to the city of Biel/Bienne.
 However, a sale took place, without any further line extensions, only in 1901.
 From then onwards, the network's operator was Städtische Strassenbahn Biel / Tramway de Bienne (TrB).